 Here is how it is described from the official website (rsync.samba.org):

 “Rsync is a (command line) file transfer program for Unix systems.
 Rsync uses the “rsync algorithm” which provides a very fast method for bringing remote files into sync.
 It does this by sending just the differences in the files across the link, without requiring that both sets of files are present at one of the ends of the link beforehand.
 Some features of rsync include: it can update whole directory trees and filesystems, optionally preserves symbolic links, hard links, file ownership, permissions, devices and times, requires no special privileges to install, internal pipelining reduces latency for multiple files, can use rsh, ssh or direct sockets as the transport, (and) supports anonymous rsync which is ideal for mirroring.”

-Rsync is open source software, and as such, it is free backup software!
+Rsync backup software is open source, and is free backup software!
 Finding the software was simple.
-Rsync is natively installed in many operating systems.
+Rsync backup software is natively installed in many operating systems.
 It was already installed on two of my machines, an iMac with Mavericks OSX, and my Server with Ubuntu Server 13.04.
 I wasn’t so lucky on my Debian/HP laptop, – I needed to download and install the software.
 Here’s how to get it on Debian/Ubuntu/Mint Linux distributions: At the command line type, “sudo aptitude update”, then, after adding your password when requested, “sudo aptitude upgrade”, ditto again on the password, and install any new software.
 Now that the repositories for the Debian are up to date, type “sudo aptitude install rsync”.